ks379294/cse15l-lab-reports/lab5.md

 ![fixed_bug.png](fixed_bug.png)

 A description of what to edit to fix the bug:
-- The error was caused by an attempt to modify a list that is does not allow modification.
+- The error was caused by an attempt to modify a `List` that is does not allow modification.
-- Instead of attempting to `remove` from the list, it uses an index to track which driver should be assigned to the passenger.
+- Instead of attempting to `remove` from the list, it uses `driverIndex` to track which driver should be assigned to the passenger.
 - Since the `drivers` list is not modified in the process, it does not produce the `java.lang.UnsupportedOperationException`.